GRANTS GAM cluster icon

 Capital Expenditure: Expenditure to purchase a capital asset, or make improvements to a capital asset that increases value and extends useful life (2 Code of Federal Regulations §200.13).

-Closeout: A procedure initiated by a grantee to finalize a grant agreement that generally includes submitting final project and financial reports and returning unspent funds to the state.
+Closeout: A procedure initiated by a grantee to finalize a grant agreement that generally includes submitting final progress reports and returning unspent funds to the state.
 Closeout may also include BWSR review of final project information.
 See also Reconciliation.

 Contract: An agreement to provide a good or service that legally binds two or more parties.
 Consultation with legal counsel prior to entering into a contract is recommended.